deconf/Analytics-Insights/readme.txt

 - Enhancement: introducing a manager class to keep track of all instances and their references
 - Enhancement: push the tracking code at the end of head section, props by [Caleb Evans](https://github.com/caleb531)
 - Enhancement: better support for remove_action and wp_dequeue_script
-- Enhancement: ajax calls optimization
+- Enhancement: Ajax calls optimization
 - Bug Fix: loading bar issues while not all frontend features are enabled
 - Bug Fix: in-existent script enqueued in frontend component, reported by [mmokrejs](https://wordpress.org/support/profile/mmokrejs)
 - Bug Fix: i18n improvements, committed by [Hinaloe](https://github.com/hinaloe)